A reduced order model for geometrically parameterized two-scale simulations of elasto-plastic microstructures under large deformations: Example Problems

 The accuracy and speed-up of PODECM depends on the number of basis functions used for the fluctuation displacement field $N$ and the number of quadrature points $Q$.
 While $N$ is typically chosen directly, $Q$ depends on the choice of the number of basis functions used for the weighted stress $L$ and the ECM integration error $\varepsilon$.

 To study the influence of $L$ on the resulting number of quadrature points $Q$ and mean errors in effective stress and fluctuation field on the testing dataset, several combinations of $N$ and $L$ for a fixed $\varepsilon=10^{-2}$ are tested, with resulting errors shown in the top row of~\cref{fig:ex1_results}.
 The projection error (for $N$ basis functions and using full integration) is shown as well.
-It can be clearly seen that the number of quadrature points $Q$ increases drastically with increasing $N$ and $L$, as more information needs to be integrated accurately.
-For the mean errors, a higher $L$ leads to better results on average, although we observe that errors fluctuate significantly, and for some values of $N$ a worse approximation is obtained with a higher $L$.
+It can be clearly seen that the number of quadrature points $Q$ increases drastically with increasing $N$ and $L$, as more information needs to be integrated accurately. {In fact, a roughly linear relationship $Q \propto NL$ can be recognized.} For the mean errors, a higher $L$ leads to better results on average, although we observe that errors fluctuate significantly, and for some values of $N$ a worse approximation is obtained with a higher $L$.
 This occurs since the ECM algorithm is a greedy algorithm, meaning that it does not necessarily find an optimal set of integration points.
 When more basis functions are included into the algorithm, a completely different set of points may be found that finally leads to a worse approximation.
 It can furthermore be observed that the gap between the projection error and the PODECM solution grows larger for increasing $N$.
 This is because the basis functions typically become more oscillatory and difficult to approximate with higher $N$, see, e.g.,~\cite{Guo2018,Guo2021b}, and thus require significantly more quadrature points for a good approximation.
-It is interesting that the gap for the errors in the fluctuation field are smaller than the ones in the effective stress.
-This happens because the ECM integration rule used to compute the effective stress introduces an additional approximation and hence also a source of error.
+It is interesting that the gap for the errors in the fluctuation field are smaller than the ones in the effective stress{, i.e., the difference between the computed PODECM and the projection errors are much higher for the effective stress as compared to the fluctuation field.
+This happens because the ECM integration points and weights are primarily selected to integrate the weak form accurately, and using them to compute the effective stress introduces an additional approximation error, cf.~\cref{subsec:eff_quant}.}

 Several combinations of $N$ and $\varepsilon$ for a fixed $L=15$ are next tested to study the influence of $\varepsilon$ on the number of quadrature points and approximation errors.
 Obtained results are shown in the bottom row of~\cref{fig:ex1_results}.
 Similarly to the previous analysis, a lower $\varepsilon$ leads to more quadrature points $Q$ and a lower mean error in the effective stress and fluctuation field on average, as the integrals are approximated more accurately.
 Interestingly, lowering the tolerance from 0.01 to 0.001 does not significantly improve the approximation quality, even though substantially more quadrature points are included, meaning that the errors can be attributed to the higher modes of the weighted stress (the additional quadrature points barely contain any information).
 Therefore, choosing a tolerance smaller than $\varepsilon=0.01$ leads to no improvement.